By Tim Lambert

 St Mary Star of the Sea was built in 1883 by a poet named Coventry Patmore as a memorial to his wife.

-A museum was founded in Hastings in 1879.
 Hastings Town Hall was built in 1881.
 Alexandra Park opened in 1882.
 Also in 1882, the first electric light was generated in Hastings.
 West Hill Lift was built in 1891.
 Hastings Museum and Art Gallery was founded in 1892.

 From 1830 Hastings faced competition from a new seaside resort at St Leonards, which was created by a man named James Burton.
 However, in 1885 the Old Town, the modern town, and St Leonards were joined together to form one borough.